12 Ways To Stop If You’re Always Expecting The Worst

 Since this mindset and thought process of expecting the worst is very closely related to anxiety, you should work on lowering your anxiety levels too.
 It might even be that the source of your catastrophic thinking is, in fact, fueled by anxiety and once you tackle that, you will get your relief.

 This article can also help: 10 Simple Ways To Be More Mindful In Your Daily Life

-Isolating yourself only makes things worse so surround yourself with positive people and talk to them about your problems.
+Isolating yourself only makes things worse.
+Surround yourself with positive people and talk to them about your problems.
 Your friends or family may help you realize that what you’re worrying about probably isn’t such a big deal.
-Or, even if it is, they can help you find possible solutions or ways to make this better.
+Or, even if it is, they can help you to find possible solutions or ways to make this better.